ManApart/quest-command/design_doc.md

 ## Testing

-If tests are running slow, make sure that json parsing and reflection are not happing as part of unit tests.
+If tests are running slow, make sure that json parsing and reflection are not happening as part of unit tests.
 An easy check is to place a debug point in `getImplementation` to catch any time a default implementation is being used in a unit test.